A TOP Scottish political pundit has made Inverclyde his home.

 Professor Curtice, who is professor of politics at the University of Strathclyde and Research Consultant to the Scottish Centre for Social Research, said: "Greenock has an unusual political history with the liberals back in the 1960s."

-He has taken no time in getting to know the local area.
+He has wasted no time in getting to know the local area.

 He quipped: "When my wife was a curate I got used to walking around the town and the joys of the retail park, which has had an impact on the town centre, and finding my way around the complex provision of bus services."

-When asked about the current political situation and prediction for 2026 Scottish Parliamentary elections, he said: "Labour's weakness in opposition has been exposed in Government.
+When asked about the current political situation and his predictions for the 2026 Scottish Parliamentary elections, Professor Curtice, who was knighted in the 2018 New Year honours list for services to social sciences and politics, said: "Labour's weakness in opposition has been exposed in government.

 "As far as 2026 goes, it's up in the air."